 The Department of Otolaryngology — Head & Neck Surgery in Arizona provides evaluation, management and surgical services for problems pertaining to the ear, nose, sinus, mouth, throat, head and neck.

 Diagnostic and therapeutic services for patients include evaluation of voice disorders, fiber-optic upper aerodigestive system examination, video laryngoscopy, sinus endoscopy, reconstructive and cosmetic facial surgery, screening for tumors of the head and neck, orthognathic reconstruction, electronystagmography, dynamic posturography, brainstem-evoked response testing, and clinical audiology.

 Graduation and certification

-Upon successful completion of the fellowship, the graduate will receive a certificate of completion from Mayo Clinic School of Health Sciences.
+After successfully completing this fellowship, you receive a certificate of completion from Mayo Clinic School of Health Sciences.

 For the majority of the fellowship, your learning schedule includes 10-hour days, five days a week including weekends and nights.
 All hours worked are in accordance with the Accreditation Council for Graduate Medical Education (ACGME) medical resident hour restrictions.
 You take shared ENT call an average of eight times a month, including overnight call and at least one weekend each month.

 Each year, Mayo Clinic School of Health Sciences admits two fellows to the Physician Assistant Fellowship in Otolaryngology.
 This ensures that you receive tailored instruction and a comprehensive educational experience.